-Section 18 of the partnership act of 1932 states that the role of partners as agents of the firm.
+Section 18 of the partnership act of 1932 states partners are agents of the firm.

-The firm’s partners have some responsibilities towards the third parties to achieve particular goals, so they act as a principal in this interest.
+The firm”s partners have some responsibilities towards the third parties to achieve particular goals.
+Therefore, they act as the principal in this interest.

-When a partner of a firm makes decisions in the course of the business, he binds the firm with his decisions, this authority of making decisions is the partner’s implied authority.
+When a partner of a firm makes decisions in the course of the business, he binds the firm with his decisions, this authority of making decisions is the implied authority of the partner.

-This authority of a partner ceases to exist in the existence of a contract agreement.
+This authority of a partner ceases to exist in the case of a contract agreement.

 This implied authority of a partner manages the relation of partners with third parties.
-The partners in a firm exercise their implied authority in a business subject to their relationships with third parties.
+The partners in a firm exercises their implied authority in a business subject to their relationships with third parties.

-This implied authority of a partner gets defined under section 19 of the Indian partnership act 1932.
+This implied authority of a partner is defined under Section 19 of the Indian partnership act 1932.

-Sub-section (2) of section 19 states the conditions when a partner can’t exercise his implied authority.
+Sub-section (2) of Section 19 states the conditions when a partner cannot exercise his implied authority.

-As per section 21 of the act, a partner has the authority to make decisions or take action to prevent the firm from suffering losses.
-This decision making can be regarding making payments and clearing liabilities.
+As per Section 21 of the act, a partner can make decisions or take action to prevent the firm from suffering losses.
+This decision-making can be regarding payments and clearing liabilities.

-In a case of emergency, the dealing of partners with third parties and the liabilities are under observation.
+In the case of emergency, partner dealings with third parties and their liabilities are under observation.

-Partners cannot exceed their authority in an emergency, affecting their relationships with third parties.
+Partners cannot exceed their authority in an emergency as this can affect their relationships with third parties.

-A partnership can get formed to achieve any purpose, either a business, project or anything else.
-In the case of a partnership firm, A partner is both the principal and agent of the firm.
+A partnership can be formed to achieve any purpose, either a business or a project.
+In the case of a partnership firm, a partner is both the principal and agent of the firm.

-A most significant element of a firm is a trustworthy partner acting in the firm’s interest with utmost good faith.
+A most significant element of a firm is a trustworthy partner acting in the firm”s interest with utmost faith.

-The documents like books of accounts are free to be inspected by any partners unless the contrary gets stated in the deed.
+Official documents such as books of accounts can be freely inspected by any partners unless stated to the contrary in the deed.

 Is an agreement in restraint of trade void in a partnership?

-An agreement in restraint of trade is not void as per section 11(2) of the act as it states that a partner cannot carry on any other business other than that of the firm while he is a partner in that firm.
+An agreement in restraint of trade is not void as per Section 11(2) of the act as it states that a partner cannot perform any other business other than that of the firm while he is a partner in that firm.

 This section is covered by EXCEPTION 1 of section 27 of the Indian contract act 1872.